|

 Students: This is a working workshop of work: we start writing and editing jokes as soon as possible.
 You don't have to know anything before class, but once you get to class, you'll be glad you did the little bit of class preparation.

 The more you're ready to use concept-mapping and Statement/Assumption/Reality/Connector before class, the more time you'll have to write and edit your jokes and work on stagecraft.
 A WinWord reference card of everything you need before class is at http://www.basilwhite.com/indexSoMpatterns.rtf.
 If you like, it will fit nicely on two sides of a 4x6 index card.
-Send questions to basilwhite a@AtTt basilwhite dDo0OtT co0Om or post them (anonymously if you want) on my FAQ at http://basilwhite.livejournal.com/174976.html?mode=reply.
+Send questions to or post them at http://www.facebook.com/basilwhitedotcom.
 Thanks! --Basil White

 Or, Bolting a Reverse Gear Onto Your B******t Detector